 - HELAA Steering Group terms of reference

-A Steering Group, formed in July 2014 with community, Aylesbury Vale Association of Local Councils, stakeholder, AVDC and developer representation to formally commence the study.
+A Steering Group, formed in July 2014 with community, Aylesbury Vale Association of Local Councils, stakeholder, AVDC (now Buckinghamshire Council) and developer representation to formally commence the study.
 At this first meeting, council officers presented a draft methodology and draft terms of reference.
 Comments have since been considered and amendments made to the final terms of reference.